SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 So&hellip; alternative (a), boosters, is the likely future.

-That's why I was struck by this:
+That's why I was struck by this (_NB:_ "MI" = myocardial infarction, basically a heart attack;
+"PE" = pulmonary embolism, clotting in the lung that's often instanty fatal):

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">